Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: The Jackiw-Pi equation

 where

 is the first Chern number taking an integer value.
-The integer \eqref{eq:first Chern number} is interpreted as the number of the vortices considering with multiplicity and is a topological invariant because it is independent of the metric of $M_0$.
+This integer \eqref{eq:first Chern number} is interpreted as a vortex number on $M_0$ considering with multiplicity. $N$ is also a topological invariant because it is independent of a metric of $M_0$.
 From this formula, if the following Bogomolny equations,

 are satisfied, we find the energy is bounded below $E\geq -4\pi C_0 N$ if $C\leq 0$, thus the field configurations satisfying \eqref{eq:Bogomlny-eq} are stable.
-However, we will discuss the case of $C>0$ below and in the next section from another point of view.
-Eliminating $F_{z\bar{z}}$ by using the first equation of \eqref{eq:Bogomlny-eq}, we obtain the following equation,
+However, it is not the case when $C>0$, and we will avoid the instability from another point of view in the next section.